ltiao/ltiao.github.io.nikola/pages/about.rst

 Artificial Intelligence and Machine Learning.

-I am currently a Software Engineer at `NICTA`_ on the Spatial Analytics Systems Team, and the `BDKD (Big Data and Knowledge Discovery)`_ project, where I work among a team of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference (in particular, Gaussian Processes) and Markov chain Monte Carlo methods.
+I am currently a Software Engineer at `NICTA`_ on the Spatial Analytics Systems Team and the `BDKD (Big Data and Knowledge Discovery)`_ project, where I work among a group of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference (in particular, Gaussian Processes) and Markov chain Monte Carlo methods.